Deep probabilistic model synthesis enables unified modeling of whole-brain neural activity across individual subjects: Results

-Models synthesized under the db-scenario outperformed those synthesized under the sb-scenario (\Fig{dr_results}b).
-When tested on behavioral conditions different from those seen during training, db-scenario models outperformed sb-scenario models 14 out of 18 times (the off-diagonal blocks in \Fig{dr_results}b).
-In most cases, performance even improved when tested on the same behavior used for training (the diagonal blocks in \Fig{dr_results}b).
-Notably, this represents, to our knowledge, the first demonstration of a method that places representations of brain-wide neural activity from different individuals performing different behaviors into a shared low-dimensional space.
+Together, these results show that exposure to behavioral diversity across animals improves synthesis of target-fish models to held-out behaviors, and provide, to our knowledge, the first demonstration of a method that places representations of brain-wide neural activity from different individuals performing completely different behaviors into a shared low-dimensional space.